Energy companies lead US stocks slightly higher; oil surges

 - HQ2 cities listen up: Amazon flexing its political muscle sends a message not just to Seattle

-ON THE ROAD: TripAdvisor soared 21.5 percent to $47.11 after the company reported earnings that were much higher than analysts expected.
+ON THE ROAD: TripAdvisor soared 21.8 percent to $47.26 after the online travel booking company reported earnings that were much higher than analysts expected.
+It also raised its annual forecast.

+BIG GETS BIGGER: Walmart Stores slid 3.8 percent to $82.50 after the retailer agreed to buy a 77 percent stake in India’s Flipkart in a $16 billion deal.
+The move is Walmart’s biggest acquisition yet and reflects the retailer’s focus on growth opportunities as it tries to narrow the gap with Amazon.com.

-FIZZLED: Monster Beverage slumped 7.1 percent to $49.33 after the company’s reported disappointing sales in the first quarter.
+FIZZLED: Monster Beverage slumped 7.4 percent to $49.17 after the energy drink maker reported disappointing sales in the first quarter and said its profit margins decreased.

+MOUSE TRAPPED: Walt Disney fell 2 percent to $99.79 after the entertainment giant released quarterly results that, while better than analysts had expected, showed that its ESPN network continued to struggle.

+WEAK SAUCE: Papa John’s International dropped 6 percent to $55.23 after the pizza chain’s first-quarter results fell short of analyst estimates.

 BOND YIELDS: Bond prices fell.
 The yield on the 10-year Treasury rose to 3 percent from 2.98 percent late Tuesday.
+The rise in yields pushed up interest rates, which allows banks to make more money from loans.
+Financial sector stocks rose.
+Bank of America gained 1.4 percent to $30.36.

-MARKETS OVERSEAS: In Europe, Germany’s DAX rose 0.1 percent and France’s CAC 40 was flat.
-Britain’s FTSE 100 added 0.7 percent.
+MARKETS OVERSEAS: In Europe, Germany’s DAX rose 0.2 percent and France’s CAC 40 gained 0.1 percent.
+Britain’s FTSE 100 added 1.1 percent.
 In Asia, Japan’s Nikkei 225 dropped 0.4 percent and South Korea’s Kospi fell 0.2 percent.
 Hong Kong’s Hang Seng index added 0.4 percent.
 Australia’s S&P/ASX 200 gained 0.3 percent.
 Stocks rose in Taiwan, Singapore and Indonesia, but fell in Thailand and the Philippines.